Datalayer-Storage/Distributed-Internet-Gateway/README.md

 ## Introduction

 DIG is a web 2 gateway for content hosted on the [chia datalayer](https://www.chia.net/datalayer/).
+Each DIG node will soon(tm) become part of a mesh network of content hosts, that work together to create a fully decentralized, p2p, and verifiable content delivery network.

+## Getting Started

+Today you can host a DIG node and mirror data layer stores of your choosing.
+The following assumes you have a passing familiairty with [running chia](https://docs.chia.net/introduction/).
+DIG allows access to the dtata layer on the internet, but [chia data layer](https://docs.chia.net/guides/datalayer-user-guide/) stores and synchornizes the data.
+You will need a chia node with the `data_layer` service running. `data_layer_http` is not required but encouraged.

+### Build

+### Install

 ___